JPeer264/node-semantic-git-commit-cli/README.md

       {
         "emoji": ":sparkles:",
         "type": "Feat:",
-        "description": "Any description to describe the type" }
+        "description": "Any description to describe the type", "argKeys": ["f", "feat", "feature"]
+      }
     ]
 }